 The PPCP (Posterior Probability of Classification Prediction) data for each ‘feature’ contains the prediction of thousands of classes for the potential compound (even if the chemical structure was unknown).
 See http://www.nature.com/articles/s41587-020-0740-8 for details about the prediction.
 The data contains attributes of:

-: value of posterior probability. hierarchy
+class.name: name of classes.pp.value: value of posterior probability. hierarchy: hierarchy of

 classes in the taxonomy.
 See